sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 ## Preface

-In this tutorial, we are going to develop a RESTful web service - Todo Backend.
+In this tutorial, we are going to use Vert.x to develop a RESTful web service - Todo Backend.
 This service provide a simple RESTful API in the form of a todo list, which we could add or complete todo stuff.

 What you are going to learn: